Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ### ACPTargetProduct

-This class contains productId and categoryId.
+This class contains a productId and a categoryId.

 ```javascript
 class ACPTargetProduct {